- One of the world’s most powerful leaders decided that aggressive posturing and ideological differences shouldn’t matter anymore.

 His idea for Green Cross International was that it would adopt the same medical emergency response model of the International Red Cross – but for ecological issues – and speed up solutions to environmental problems.
 His founding of Green Cross was a red light to the world that if we continue our relentless consumer culture we’ll one day find ourselves in trouble.

-“It must start with changes in the human spirit,” he explains.
+“It must start with changes in the human spirit,” he explained.
 We must reprioritize our value system, including relations between people and the interrelationship between humanity and nature.”
-Gorbachev has called for a Global Glasnost (Russian for “openness”) on the part of nations and governments to formulate a solution to these challenges.
-“We need a policy of ‘preventative engagement,’ so that military force ceases to be an option,” he says.
+Gorbachev called for a Global Glasnost (Russian for “openness”) on the part of nations and governments to formulate a solution to these challenges.
+“We need a policy of ‘preventative engagement,’ so that military force ceases to be an option,” he said.